 Medicaid is a jointly funded federal and state program, and in Illinois the program that helps pay for care in an assisted living environment is the Illinois Supportive Living Program (SLP).
 In the past, this was known as Home and Community-Based Services (HCBS) Supportive Living Program waiver.
 To be a part of the program, your loved one must be accepted to reside in an assisted living facility that works with the program, and must take part in preadmission screening.
 SLP will cover the cost of services in assisted living (laundry, meals, security, transportation, etc.), and provide a $90-per-month personal allowance.
 The resident will still need to pay toward room and board.
 A residence must be approved by the state to be part of the program and your loved one can only apply for SLP help if he or she has income equal to more than the Supplemental Security Income monthly benefit of $771.
 More on Medicaid.

-There are also Veterans homes in Illinois, which are residential care facilities that provide long-term care for veterans.
+Veterans’ homes are residential care facilities that provide long-term care for veterans.
 In addition to nursing home care, assisted living and memory care may be provided.
+There are also four veterans’ homes in Illinois.
+These are in Anna (southern Illinois), Lasalle (north-central), Manteno (northeastern, about an hour outside Chicago), and Quincy (western, near the Missouri border).
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
 Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.

 Other ways to help pay for assisted living with memory care include tax credits and deductions like the Credit for the Elderly and the Disabled (click here), or the Child and Dependent Care Credit (click here) if you can claim your elderly loved one as a dependent.
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs (click here).